WilliamMS-git/WilliamMS-git/README.md

 I have worked with C/C++, .NET, Python, and Matlab & Simulink.

-I am currently working on multiple projects: Arduino library for ADXL372 accelerometer, a Python App that generates a detailed report of your electricity consumption, and a cross-platform MAUI app for your daily tasks.
+I am currently working on multiple projects: Arduino library for ADXL372 accelerometer, and a Python App that generates a detailed report of your electricity consumption